seattle-javascript-401d7/async_and_fs/README.md

   * submit a link to your PR in canvas

 ##Description:
-For this assignment you will need to read three files and console long them and guarantee that three files are read and console logged in the order `'one.txt', 'two.txt', 'three.txt'` regardless of file size.
+For this assignment you will need to read three files and console log the first 8 bytes in hex of each file.
+Also, you must guarantee that three files are read and console logged in the order `'one.txt', 'two.txt', 'three.txt'` regardless of file size.

 You can use any method of handling async except nested callback.
 For a bonus